4d4a5852/rtm_import/README.md

 * import of RTM files in RTM_0101 format
 * for each RTM frame a keyframe is added for every animated bone
 * if Arma Toolbox is installed, allow import of the motion vector
+* (optionally) create a new action for every imported RTM - automatically name it based on its filename (without extension)
+* allow importing of multiple RTM files (only when using the 'Create Action' option)

 ## Known Issues ##